How are digital payment systems shaping Nepal’s cashless future?

 The Future of AI in Healthcare: Challenges and Ethical Concerns

-Artificial Intelligence (AI) is no longer Sci-Fi, it’s here, transforming industries, and healthcare is one of the most promising yet complex domains it’s reshaping.
+Artificial Intelligence (AI) is no longer Sci-Fi, it’s here, transforming industries, and AI in healthcare is one of the most promising yet complex domains it’s reshaping.
 From detecting cancer in medical scans to predicting strokes before they occur, AI has the potential to make healthcare faster, more efficient, and more precise.
 But alongside these advancements come technical hurdles, ethical dilemmas, and critical questions about how much control we should give to algorithms in life-and-death decisions.
 So, what does the future of AI in healthcare look like?
 Let’s explore.

 The Promise of AI in Healthcare